 SMILE or small incision lenticule extraction is only approved by the US FDA for up to 0.5 dioptres of astigmatism, so is not really a treatment option for patients with astigmatism.

 LASIK is contraindicated in a disease called Keratoconus, a progressive eye disease that is often associated with astigmatism.

 ICLs are very thin lenses that are placed permanently inside the eye, like the lenses used in cataract surgery, but without removing the natural lens of the eye, so that your vision can improve without the use of spectacles.
 In patients with very thin corneas, high refractive errors, as well as some cases of stable keratoconus, toric ICLS are the best refractive surgery available.
 The Toric ICL can correct upto -3 to -23 D of sphere and + 1.0 to + 6.0 D of cylinder as well.
 The Toric ICL is highly effective, therefore, in correcting your nearsightedness as well as your astigmatism.

 Which option to choose?

-As is true for any other medical condition, your treating ophthalmologist is the best person to talk to.
+To understand which treatment option is right for you, visit Lasik surgery specialists in Delhi who can guide you through the process.
 You can discuss with him or her your visual needs, as well as apprehensions and fears.
-After a thorough eye examination your doctor will help you choose the best fit for your eye, and will offer you the safest and the most effective solution for your problem.
+After a thorough eye examination, your doctor will help you choose the best fit for your eye, and will offer you the safest and the most effective solution for your problem.